altid/altid.github.io/README.md

 ## Most Of My Stuff Works Fine

   Great!
 You're among the many satisfied individuals.
 For many, especially the differently abled, the experience can be arduous for even the most simple tasks.
-As more services are moving strictly to the above described method, the situation threatens to worsten.
+As more services are moving strictly to the above described method, the situation threatens to worsen.

   That being said, discovery of satisfactory services is difficult.
 Searching for applications on each platform you use, vetting their quality, and finding ways to integrate them with other services is thirsty work.

 ## What Is Ubqt Gonna Do About It?

-  Leveraging a ubqt network, adding a service that suits your needs is much more trivial; the overall state for a calendar of upcoming tasks is a set of lists, with links to the individual appointments - very trivial indeed!
+  Leveraging a Ubqt network, adding a service that suits your needs is much more trivial; the overall state for a calendar of upcoming tasks is a set of lists, with links to the individual appointments - very trivial indeed!
-The chance that you'll need a bespoke client and server side solution is lowered by ubqt.
+The chance that you'll need a bespoke client and server side solution is lowered by Ubqt.
 Many things can be wholly described via ubqt's structure, as many services are equally described via HTML.

 ## Alright.
 Alright.
 Where's The But?

--Behind you.-
+~~Behind you.~~

   The downside for the average, happy user is as follows: services no longer describe the eventual user interface as fully as they do via HTML.
 It's inherently lossy - a pdf document will not render in the preferred font, the page layout semantics will not be honoured, and the images will not be center-justified or left/right justified as they present in the document.

   If this is something you simply cannot give up, please feel free to contact the author of this page, [halfwit](https://github.com/halfwit), and he will be happy to provide you a list of his favorite bespoke solutions for pixel-perfect document production; but please read on, there's another side to this coin.

 ## PAO